Machalilla National Park: Isla de la Plata (Ecuador)

 Some say the uninhabited island derives its name from the legend that a centuries-old treasure was buried here by Sir Francis Drake, which has never been found.
 Others say that "silver" refers to the large deposits of guano that stain its dark cliffs.

-The island is sometimes referred to as "The Poor Man's Galápagos" because, much like the Galápagos Islands, Isla de la Plata hosts a large diversity of animal species.
+The island is sometimes called "The Poor Man's Galápagos" because, much like the Galápagos Islands, Isla de la Plata hosts many animal species.

-A few of the species found here include frigate birds, pelicans, albatrosses and red-billed tropicbirds.
-Other birds found here include the blue-footed booby, the red-footed booby and the Nazca booby.
-A large population of green sea turtles is found around the island, in addition to many lizards, iguanas and crabs.
+Some species include frigate birds, pelicans, albatrosses and red-billed tropicbirds.
+Other birds found here include the blue-footed booby, the red-footed booby, and the Nazca booby.
+In addition, a large population of green sea turtles is located around the island, in addition to many lizards, iguanas, and crabs.

 Isla de la Plata is a breeding ground for humpback whales.
-It is also a critical migration area for oceanic mantas as well as sharks, three types of rays and other diverse marine life.
+It is also a critical migration area for oceanic mantas, sharks, three types of rays, and other diverse marine life.
 Also found here are the South American sea lion and the Galápagos sea lion.

 Archaeological evidence indicates that the island was an important offertory and religious center during the pre-Columbian era.
-There is a shrine and burial site located on the island.
+In addition, there is a shrine and burial site on the island.